railwayapp/docs/src/docs/reference/volumes.md

 title: Volumes
 ---

-Volumes is a feature that allows you to store persistent data for services on Railway.
+Volumes are a feature that enables persistent data for [services](/reference/services) on Railway.

 ## How it works

-When creating a service in Railway, you have the option to mount a volume to the service and specify a mount path.

-When the service is deployed, the volume is made available to the service on the specified mount path.
+When mounting a volume to a service, a volume is made available to the service on the specified mount path.

-Refer to the guide on [how to use volumes](/how-to/use-volumes) for more details.

-## Limits
+## Size Limits

-Volumes have a max size based on the type of plan you are on.
-This may change after the priority boarding period:
+Volumes have a max size based on the [subscription plan](reference/pricing#plans).
 - Trial and Hobby plans: **5GB**
 - Pro and team plans: **50GB**

-Please reach out if you need more space.
+Please reach out to us at [team@railway.app](mailto:team@railway.app) if you need more space.

 ## Pricing

-You are only charged for the amount of storage used by your volumes.
-Each volume requires a small amount of space to store metadata about the filesystem, so a new volume will start with a small amount of space used.

 Volumes are billed at **$0.25 / GB**, billed monthly.

-Pricing is subject to change during the priority boarding period.
+You are only charged for the amount of storage used by your volumes. *Each volume requires a small amount of space to store metadata about the filesystem, so a new volume will start with a small amount of space used.*

 ## Caveats